 Does this sound simple?
 It is.

-Because I have a secret for you: Urban photography is not about living in an extraordinarily beautiful city.
+Here’s the thing: Urban photography is not about living in an extraordinarily beautiful city.

 It’s about finding beauty, no matter the city you live in.

 Here’s a tip: All cities have beauty.
 You just have to find it!

 When I go out to do urban photography, I don’t plan my photos.
 Instead, I just walk around and explore new areas of the city.
 I take photos constantly–of many different things.

 And you should do the same.
 Walk.
 Take buses.
 Take trains.
 Take photos.

 Remember: Don’t just stay in the same place.
 Go to new places.

 Beauty can be small: a shadow on the wall, or a bicycle resting by a shop.
 If you explore enough, you’re bound to find something!